 Learn basic vocabulary

 After learning some main Russian phrases, it’s time to further expand your Russian vocabulary.
 The best place to start is by learning the name of everything that the eye can see: in your living room, bedroom, kitchen, or even on the street.
 Learn at least ten new words per day.
-This is a good way to improve and better understand Russian without having the pressure of intense studying.
+This is a good way to improve and better understand Russian without the pressure of intense studying.

 A good learner should learn the main grammar rules to write basic Russian sentences.
 Strive to understand the different Russian grammar variations and the various concepts that are new to English speakers.
 For example, all beginners should know that Russian has three tenses: past, present, and future.